itlci/eslint-plugin-speller/README.md

 - Set the `identifiers` option to false if you want disable linting a identifiers (eg. name of variables or functions).
 Default is true.
 - Set the `dictionary` option to the name of the npm dictionary package that is compatible with nspell.
 A list of dictionaries is available here -> https://github.com/wooorm/dictionaries.
 You must install the additional package on your own.
 The default is `dictionary-en-us` - you don't have to install it separately.
 It accepts Array or String.
 - Set the `customDictionary` option to a list of your own words that do not appear in the dictionary.
+- Set the `attachItWords` option to false if you want disable attach IT words from [speller-it-words](https://github.com/itlci/speller-it-words) package

 #### Example option: